mrrogercampbell/graphql-gastby-lesson/README.md

 We are also requesting a `payload` from this `mutation` which demonstrates another powerful feature of GraphQL.
 Not only are we able to create a new character record for `Starbuck` but we are also able to query for her newly create ID all in one request.
 WOW!

+## You Do
+Pick a GraphQL Public API from this [List of Public GraphQL APIs](https://github.com/APIs-guru/graphql-apis) and spend 10 mins querying its endpoint.

 ## GraphQL in Gatsby
 Start by cloning down this [repo](https://github.com/rc1336/first-gatsby-graphql-repo/tree/master) and navigate into the repo.